 Summary of Community Input on Implementation

-Contributors to the Public Comment recognized improvement in the availability of Board materials.
+Contributors during the Public Comment period recognized the improvement in the availability of Board materials.
 For example, Nominet stated,

 “[we] note the improvement in the availability of Board-related materials such as Board briefing documents and the rationale behind board decisions.
 We welcome this improved communication, but this could be further improved to show that the Board has considered the wider implications of its decisions.
 In particular, the Board needs to be particularly attentive to concerns from those not normally involved in ICANN activities and ensure that they do give a reasoned response to input.”